surfer190/fixes/kubernetes/kubernetes-up-and-running.md

 Eg. You rely on db in production running on a machine but for testing you deploy the db to transient containers.
 Data persistence is not important in this case.

-Representing both db's as a k8s service enables you yo maintain the same config  - maintaining high fidelity.
+Representing both db's as a k8s service enables you to maintain the same config  - maintaining high fidelity.
-So a service will look the same but the namespace will differ:
+So a service will look the same but the `namespace` will differ:

     kind: Service
     metadata: